bhstark2/latency/report.md

 If you want to drive from New York to San Francisco, a moving truck will not get you to San Francisco faster than a four-door family car.
-Certainly, if you are moving house and have a lot of possessions to transport then the moving truck has a higher cargo *capacity* than the four-door family saloon car, but it won’t get you there *faster*.
+Certainly, if you are moving to San Francisco and have a lot of possessions to transport then the moving truck has a higher cargo *capacity* than the four-door family car, but it won’t get you there *faster*.

 ## Latency (David to review this text)